research

 placements do not experience permanent cost of capital gains, even

-that the history of foreign listings shows big waves over time in
+we observe that the history of foreign listings shows big waves over time in

-Fund Performance:
+Fund Performance

 Two papers on mutual funds with Susan Christoffersen look primarily